Civlac/SRWLED-Wiki/Non-Reactive-Animations.md

 ## New Animations

-New animations have been added that support palettes as well as the default colours, including the white channel.
+New animations have been added that support palettes as well as the default colours, including the RGBW supported white channel.

 ### Phased
 A spring-like effect using changing phases of sine waves.